JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionDL.md

 - `ScopeWindow`: Sets the scope of the window of the assertion expression.

-- `EntityAssertionCaseSensitive`: Sets the case sensitivity of entities and assertion labels
+- `EntityAssertionCaseSensitive`: Sets the case sensitivity of entities and assertion labels.

+- `DoExceptionHandling`: If it is set as True, the annotator tries to process as usual and ff exception-causing data (e.g. corrupted record/ document) is passed to the annotator, an exception warning is emitted which has the exception message.

 For pretrained models please see the
 [Models Hub](https://nlp.johnsnowlabs.com/models?task=Assertion+Status) for available models.